xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 31. After rebooting, log in and that's it!

-UTM provides a vast range of :PageLink{title="pre-build virtual machines" url="https://mac.getutm.app/gallery/"} spanning all types of operating systems.
-Which can work on the "Emulation" option.
+UTM provides a vast range of :PageLink{title="pre-build virtual machines" url="https://mac.getutm.app/gallery/"} spanning all types of operating systems, which can work on the "Emulation" option.
 Lots of options and completely free to use.

 #### Other solutions